Alan Mulally

 Honored with an Edison Achievement Award for his commitment to innovation throughout his career.

-Awarded an honorary Doctor of Science by his alma mater for contributions to engineering and transportation.
+Received an honorary Doctor of Science degree from the University of Kansas for contributions to engineering and transportation.

-Ford announced he would remain CEO at least through 2014; Mark Fields later named successor.
+Ford announced that Mulally would remain as CEO at least through 2014 (announcement Nov 1, 2012).

-News reports indicated Mulally might step down earlier than 2014 as he explored other roles; board reportedly sympathetic.
+Reports surfaced that Mulally might step down earlier than 2014 as he explored other roles; board reportedly sympathetic (Sept 2013 reporting).

-Appointed to the Board of Directors of Google (now Alphabet) shortly after retiring from Ford; later left the board by 2024.
+Appointed to the Board of Directors of Google/Alphabet (reported July 15, 2014).
+He later left the board by 2024.

 Inducted into International Air & Space Hall of Fame

-Reportedly considered for Secretary of State in the incoming Trump administration; position went to Rex Tillerson.
+Reportedly considered for Secretary of State in the incoming Trump administration (position ultimately filled by Rex Tillerson).

-Senior Fellow at Seattle University's Albers School of Business
+Senior Fellow, Seattle University Albers School of Business

-Took a senior fellow role at Albers School of Business & Economics at Seattle University in April 2016.
+Became a senior fellow at Seattle University's Albers School of Business (April 2016).

 Key Achievement Ages